Mohawk College Research Ethics Board Disruption Notice – UPDATE January 18, 2022

 REMEMBER TO ALLOW PLENTY OF TIME.

-The ethics review process can take up to 4 weeks from submission to approval depending on reviewer availability and the volume of applications received.
+The ethics review process can take up to 4 weeks from submission to approval depending on the volume of applications.
 Make sure your application form is detailed, complete and signed and that all supporting documents have been included.

 TCPS 2 exempts from REB review quality assurance activities on the basis that such studies do not meet the TCPS 2 definition for research when those activities are “used exclusively for assessment, management or improvement purposes” (Article 2.5).